-With Paris, Texas, director Wim Wenders created an elegy to a particular idea of America – a crumbling world of endless highways, roadside diners and dilapidated motels.
+With Paris, Texas, director Wim Wenders created an elegy to a particular idea of America – a crumbling vista of endless highways, roadside diners, and dilapidated motels.
 Robby Müller’s cinematography captures landscapes vast and intimate, matched by the ragged terrain of Harry Dean Stanton’s face – he’s leathered and lean, with sad eyes and a soft, sweet centre.
 After 100 or so films, Travis Henderson was Harry Dean’s first lead role and he’s perfect, giving a performance of tremendous empathy and tenderness.
-Every time I see it I feel overwhelmed by its subtleties and moved by its grace.
-Scenes with Nastassja Kinski (with a one-way mirror between them), who plays his estranged wife Jane, and with Hunter (Hunter Carson), the son they both abandoned, are touching and at times painfully real.
+It overwhelms with its subtleties; moves with its grace.
+Scenes with Nastassja Kinski (with a one-way mirror between them), as his estranged wife Jane, and with Hunter (Hunter Carson), the son they both abandoned, are touching and often painfully real.

-Paris, Texas is a film about many things – about love, sacrifice and redemption, and about the fierce yearning for an imagined place always out of reach.
-After my most recent viewing (in 35mm at ACMI) I’ve decided that it is a film above all about forgiveness.
+Paris, Texas is a film about many things – about love, sacrifice and redemption, and about the fierce yearning for an imagined place, always just out of reach.
+Above all, it is a film about forgiveness.
 Travis walks out of the desert hell battered by his own suffering.
 He has a chance to make things right when he collapses in a tiny town and his brother Walt (Dean Stockwell) travels from Los Angeles to bring him home.
-So much of the film takes place on the road (on foot or in a car) and every step closer to Hunter and Jane is a step closer for Travis to absolution for his sins.
-By it’s conclusion, he has reunited the two people he loves most with each other and disappears into the night.
+So much of the film takes place on the road, on foot or in a car, and every step closer to Hunter and Jane is a step closer for Travis to absolution for his sins.
+By the film’s conclusion, he has reunited the two people he loves most with each other then disappears into the night.
 He has to keep moving but where he goes we’ll never know.
 Lost in America again.

 What follows is a visual essay that attempts to come to grips with the immense emotional pull Wenders’ film continues to have over me.
-Words are by Sam Shepard, from his autobiographical collection, Motel Chronicles (1982), on which the screenplay for Paris, Texas (which he co-wrote with L.M.
+Words are by Sam Shepard, from his autobiographical collection, Motel Chronicles (1982), on which the screenplay for Paris, Texas (co-written with L.M.
 Kit Carson) is based.
 Images are by Wim Wenders, Edward Hopper and America.

 He drops them all on the pile of rubble.
 Squats naked in the baking sand.
 Sets the whole thing up in flames.
 Then stands.
 Turns his back on US Highway 608.
 Walks straight out into open land.